 Will I get paid if I'm not going to work due to COVID-19?

 Our strong recommendation to families is to keep paying you, even if you cannot come to work.
 However, many families have been affected financially and so are unable to sustain the current arrangement.

 If you are self-isolating, you may be eligible to receive Statutory Sick Pay (you need to earn on average at least £118 per week to be eligible).
 Talk to your family if you're not sure.

 We have already contacted families and nannies who are eligible for the Coronavirus Job Retention Scheme.
-There are a small number of nannies who we are still seeking clarification and we will update them soon.
 For more details on the scheme, click here.

 If they are not eligible, we have suggested the following options that your family may discuss with you:

 - Offering reduced hours, including you supporting remotely via video (we call this virtual nannying)

 - Pausing your arrangement, where you would still get paid for a set number of hours per week.
 We would reduce our service fee to make it more affordable for your family

 - Terminating your contract, in which case you would still be entitled to pay during your notice period

 Please talk directly with the family at the earliest opportunity, no matter what situation you’re in, so you are all clear on expectations.